 The main tax implications of a Deed of Variation relate to Inheritance Tax, Capital Gains Tax and Income Tax.

 A Deed of Variation can be used to ensure that the assets of an estate are distributed in the most tax-efficient way.
 Any alterations made through a Deed of Variation are treated as having been made by the deceased, and not by the beneficiary who wishes to vary their gift under the Will.
 This means that the gift is considered as being free from Inheritance Tax even if the original beneficiary who made the re-direction of the asset passes away within seven years thereafter.

 A Deed of Variation can also be used to reduce a Capital Gains Tax liability.
 A re-direction of an asset in this way is not classed was a disposal for Capital Gains Tax as long as it is made within two years of the date of death, and a declaration is included in the Deed.
 The new beneficiary is deemed to have received the re-directed asset as though they were the original beneficiary at its market value at the date of death.

 Depending on an individual beneficiary’s own personal circumstances, there may also be Income Tax implications to consider.
 Our expert team will evaluate your circumstances and advise whether this applies to you.

 It is important to consider all of the potential tax implications fully before going ahead with a Deed of Variation.
 We can offer professional advice on whether it is the right course of action for you.

 As probate matters can vary so much we offer a free consultation to discuss the estate and provide a no obligation clear and transparent price to the Executors for our services.

-Our Probate department consists of Sara Simson, Victoria Wadsworth and Lily Franklin.
+Our Probate department consists of Richard Dundee, Charlotte Cramp, Victoria Wadsworth, Michelle Harvey and Lily Franklin.
 Please visit “meet our team” to find out more.